PaddlePaddle/PaddleNLP/CONTRIBUTING.md

 This document explains our workflow and work style:

+## Finding out what to work on Workflow

-## Workflow
+## Development Workflow

-PaddlePaddle uses the [Git branching model](http://nvie.com/posts/a-successful-git-branching-model/).
+PaddleNLP uses the [Git branching model](http://nvie.com/posts/a-successful-git-branching-model/).
 The following steps guide usual contributions.

 #### 1. Fork